FAQs

 If you wish to speak to one of our Okaloosa County criminal defense lawyers, please don’t hesitate to contact (850) 629-7163 and schedule a free initial consultation.

+What Is DUI?
 DUI means driving under the influence of alcohol, chemical substances, or controlled substances.
-In Florida, you can be convicted of DUI if it can be proved that you were operating a vehicle while impaired or your blood alcohol level (BAC) is .08 or above the legal limit.
+In Florida, you can be convicted of DUI if it can be proved that you were operating a vehicle while impaired or your blood alcohol level (BAC) is .08 or above the legal limit. -

-• What Are the Stages of a Criminal Procedure?
+What Are the Stages of a Criminal Procedure?
+First Appearance

 This is held within 24 hours of your arrest in the jail you were taken.
 If you have not been released from jail on bond, there is no way for you to refuse to attend this hearing.
 During the hearing, the judge will let you know about your charges, review the charging Affidavit to ensure that there is probable cause to support your detention, discuss the appointment or hiring of a lawyer, and may consider releasing you on bond or ROR.